superoo7/go-gecko/README.md

 # CoinGecko API Client for GoLang

-Simple API Client for GoLang
+Simple API Client for CoinGecko written in Golang

 ## References & Credits